 Bubble Algae

 Bubble algae is a shiny green spherical growth.
-Single alga can grow to the size of a tennis ball, but this is uncommon in a tank.
-All the same, bubble algae can grow to troublesome sizes.
-Every time bubble algae bursts, thousands more are released into the water.
+A single alga can grow to the size of a tennis ball, but this is uncommon in a tank.
+Nevertheless, bubble algae can grow to troublesome sizes.

 According to Scientific Reports, bubble algae are linked to the production of Chlorella vulgaris.
 This is a rich source of protein, commonly used as a food supplement in Asian cuisine.